Monthly Archives: March 2023

 Then What is a Hybrid Heat Split System?

 Unless you live in a moderate climate, a heat pump isn’t enough to provide all your heating needs.
 In the winter, it is usually backed up by a natural gas furnace in colder climates like ours here in Reno.
 We have set our thermostat to use the Bryant gas furnace when temperatures outside are lower than 40 degrees F. We tried setting it to 35 initially, but found out that was a very inefficient use of electricity after we used all our banked electricity and got a $200 power bill!
-It turns out that the heat pump has to work very hard to exract heat at temps below 40 and it uses too much electricity, so it’s best to use the gas furnace instead.
+It turns out that the heat pump has to work very hard to extract heat at temps below 40 and it uses too much electricity, so it’s best to use the gas furnace instead.
 NOTE: We have a ducted system which is less efficient than a ductless (mini-split) system.
-Next year we will add a mini-split to our bedroom and see how it does in the dead of winter.

 When the outdoor temperature is under 40 degrees F, the Bryant gas furnace kicks in to heat our home.